BLE-LTER/ble-handbook/handbook.md

 2. Step 2, use a remote desktop protocol.
 This is built into Windows systems, and require more software in other OS.
 The most success I've had on Linux is with the FreeRDP2 library.

+Sometimes the Remote Desktop won't connect.
+Restarting your own computer sometimes solves that.
+The work computer you're VPNing into might be off though, in which case contact the service desk for help.
+They might need to physically go turn the computer on.
+You can also do this yourself if you have access.

 <a href="#header">Back to top</a>
 <a id="metadata-database"></a>
 # Metadata database

 See https://github.com/LTER/lter-core-metabase for a first stop documentation on LTER-core-metabase as a product and a project.
-This section in the handbook primarly concerns usage of metabase at BLE and certain issues I've encountered.
+This section in the handbook primarily concerns usage of metabase at BLE and certain issues I've encountered.

 <a id="installation-and-admin"></a>
 ## Installation and admin